rust-lang/rfcs/text/0000-deprecate-cargo-categories.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-It seems unlikely that tagging functionality could be extended beyond the points this RFC suggests.
-Given the fact that existing package repositories take a rather lax mentality toward metadata, arguably, having metadata for arbitrary tags at all is going above and beyond the status quo.
+It seems unlikely that keyword functionality could be extended beyond the points this RFC suggests.
+Given the fact that existing package repositories take a rather lax mentality toward metadata, arguably, having metadata for arbitrary keywords at all is going above and beyond the status quo.

 It's probably not a best idea to expand the scope of what's offered.